 Vines do not become productive for wine until about 3 or 4 years after planting and then they will produce for 25 to 30 years.
 In some parts of the world there are 100 year old gnarled vines that still produce only a bunch or two each harvest.
 The oldest vine in the world is supposedly still growing in Maribor, Slovenia,

 Once ready to become productive the viticulturist must decide on how they will grow their vines.
 Every year in winter, vines are pruned to encourage growth and at the same time shaped.
 There are two predominant types of pruning: the spur and the cane.

 The spur is a bush shape with two or three bud spurs.
 This is most common in hot environments like Spain, Southern France, and Rhone Valley where the grapes need leaves to protect them from the direct sunshine.

 The alternative cane (or guyot) system is the one you will see around Central Otago where there are two longer canes each with 8 to 12 buds.
-Each year they are pruned back to 2 new one year old canes and a spur for next year.
+Each year they are pruned back to two new, one year old canes and a spur for next year.

 During the season the grape growers must decide how many leaves to trim back to allow the sunshine into the grapes and also whether to green harvest some bunches.
 Green harvesting involves cutting off some bunches to limit the number of grapes per vine so that the vine puts more effort into it’s limited fruit, creating more concentrated and richer juices.